Data-free Defense of Black Box Models Against Adversarial Attacks: Experiments

+We perform experiments with two different architectures for $S_m^a$: Alexnet-half and Alexnet, which are similar to the black-box model (Alexnet), making it tough for the defender.
+Ablation for different combination of $S_m^d$ and $S_{m}^a$ are in Sec .{{7}} in supplementary.
+The attacker uses the same model stealing technique~\cite{barbalau2020black} as used by defender.
+It is important to note that our rigorous approach; we grant the attacker access to our exact model-stealing technique, architecture, and related details to ensure that any performance improvement is not attributed to differences in techniques or architecture between the attacker and defender.
+We use the Daubechies wavelet for both $DWT$ and $IDWT$ operations.
+Refer to supplementary (Sec. {{2}}) for experimental results on other wavelets.
+The decomposition level is fixed at $2$ for all the experiments and ablations.
+The value of $k^{max}$ is taken as $50$.
+We assign equal weights to all the losses with weight as $1$ (i.e. $\lambda_1 = \lambda_2 = \lambda_3=1$) in eq.~\ref{eq:total_loss}.
 The defender constructs a defense module ($D_m$) using $S_m^d$.
-In subsections \ref{subsec:coefficient_selection}, \ref{subsec:coefficients_quantity} and \ref{subsec:benefit_WNR}, the defense module only consists of the WNR , whereas subsections \ref{subsec:losses} onwards, both $R_{n}$ and WNR are part of the defense module as shown in Fig.~\ref{fig:Attacker_black_box}.
+In subsections \ref{subsec:coefficients_quantity} and \ref{subsec:benefit_WNR}, the defense module only consists of the WNR , whereas subsections \ref{subsec:losses} onwards, both $R_{n}$ and WNR are part of the defense module as shown in Fig.~\ref{fig:Attacker_black_box}.
 We prepend the defense module before the $B_{m}$ to create a new black box model that is used to defend against the adversarial attacks.
 To show the efficacy of defense components used in our method (DBMA), we consider the most challenging scenario, where the attacker uses the same model stealing technique as defender, and considers the defense module also a part of the black-box model while generating adversarial samples.